Research Administration Policies

 - No faculty member is permitted to hold a full-time appointment at the University and concurrently serve as the Principal Investigator of an SBIR award for a small business entity.

-- No University Personnel are permitted to hold a management or officer position, a position as a member of the Board of Directors or the Scientific Advisory Board, or undertake any responsibilities with a small business having received SBIR grants absent prior approval as required by University Policy HR80.
-Any such position or responsibilities must also be consistent with all other University policies, including the University's Policy on Engaging in Outside Professional Activities (Conflict of Commitment) (Policy AD77), and the University’s Conflict of Interest Policy.
+- No University Personnel are permitted to hold a management or officer position, a position as a member of the Board of Directors or the Scientific Advisory Board, or undertake any responsibilities with a small business having received SBIR grants absent prior approval as required by AC80 Faculty Outside Professional Activities and Conflict of Commitment.
+Any such position or responsibilities must also be consistent with all other University policies, including AD77 Engaging in Outside Professional Activities (Conflict of Commitment), and RP06 Disclosure and Management of Significant Financial Interests.

-- No University student, staff member, or visiting researcher or visiting scientist may perform research related to the University’s portion of a small business’ SBIR award, and concurrently serve as an employee or intern of that small business.
+- No University student, staff member, or Visiting Scholar (as defined in AC01 Visiting Scholars) may perform research related to the University’s portion of a small business’ SBIR award, and concurrently serve as an employee or intern of that small business.

 - No University Personnel may utilize their position at the University to influence or participate on behalf of a small business in making business decisions, or negotiating agreements, between that outside entity and the University.